pagkly/Zed/Investopedia4/Housing Unit.md

 As noted above, there are many different types of housing units.
 For instance, single families can be converted into multiple units as illustrated by the following example:

 A homeowner may decide to renovate their basement to accommodate a secondary suite.
-Once complete, the owner may rent out the unit to another individual or family, or offer the unit to members of their family.
-This dwelling becomes a separate housing unit.
+Once complete, the owner may rent out the unit to another individual or family, or [[Offer|offer]] the unit to members of their family.
+This dwelling becomes a separate [[Housing Unit|housing unit]].

 Similarly, a developer may seek permits to construct an apartment complex on an empty piece of land.
 The apartments that are constructed are counted as separate housing units.